raprocks/raprocks.github.io/_posts/2020-05-16-evolution-in-psuedo-IDE.md

 	: `Ctrl+q` quits the editor
 	: if you havent saved the file you will get a prompt at the bottom. asking you to save, ignore changes or cancel the quitting operation.

+### Autocompletion
+micro has autocompletion implemented mostly everywhere.
+To use it you just need the correct conditions and a press of the Tab button. `micro` is ***Not*** an IDE.
+Hence you wont get Autocompletion like the popular IDEs. but it surely reduces the work.

 ## Advanced functions
 Just like an IDE you can spawn a terminal in the current working directory within `micro` itself.
 You didnt see it coming did you?
 ### Terminal Inside Editor.